zodac/tracker-profiles/README.md

 ## Configuration

 Copy the [config_example.properties](./tracker-profiles-screenshots/src/main/resources/config_example.properties) file and rename it to
 **config.properties**.
-It is configured with some default values which can are described below.
+It is configured with some default values that are described below.

 | Configuration Property      | Description                                                                                            | Default Value |
 |-----------------------------|--------------------------------------------------------------------------------------------------------|---------------|